dwelch67/mbed_samples/blinker02/README.blinker02.txt

 is used to take it the last mile.
 Up to the point that llc is used the steps are not target specific, its not ARM code until llc, you would use the same steps if targeting a powerpc or msp430 or whatever.  gcc has nothing remotely close to resembling this flexibility and functionality.

-Using -nostdlib -nostartfiles -ffreestanding on the gcc command line as a general habit tells gnu not to try to include C/C++ libraries, I will provide my own _start: entry point, etc.  Basically undo all the fancy stuff and go back to making this just a C to asm or in this case assembled asm compiler.  dont need to do that with clang, there will be times where clang specific command line options will be needed when the compiler tries to include llvm specific library calls that dont match the similar gcc library calls.
+Using -nostdlib -nostartfiles -ffreestanding on the gcc command line as a general habit tells gnu not to try to include C/C++ libraries, I will provide my own _start: entry point, etc.  Basically undo all the fancy stuff and go back to making this just a C to asm or in this case assembled asm compiler.
+These items man not make sense when compile to object -c is used, I always have them there just in case I have to let gcc do the assembling and linking.  (same as ld, the order of the items on the command line affects who is where in the binary (unless the linker script calls objects out specifically)).
+We do not need to do any of this with clang, there will be times where clang specific command line options will be needed when the compiler tries to include llvm specific library calls that dont match the similar gcc library calls, for example.
+But for these samples we dont have to add much to clang.

 This code does not use any of the standard include files, no include files for that matter.
 Because no C or operating specific libraries